 Emergency Contact List

 Approximately 95% of people in the USA have a cell phone.
-Which may lead some to believe that there is no use for a physical emergency contact list.
+This may lead some to believe that there is no use for a physical emergency contact list.
 But, in my old soul ways, I think having a backup plan is always a good idea.

 What if your phone is dead and you are on the side of the road somewhere?
 Even if you can flag down a car, how will you know what number to dial?
 Most of us don’t memorize numbers anymore because we have cell phones that store that information for us.